Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 -No Thomas I don’t have to learn how to climb that rope because I’m too old to be going off to Viet-Nam but you…?

-The coach knew that we would all be cannon fodder if we did go, and some of us did, and we were.
+The coach had used a first name!
+He didn't call Thomas Jefferson "Jefferson" but "Thomas" - we knew the coach though he was very special.
+The coach also knew that we would all be cannon fodder if we did go to Vietnam, and some of us did, and we were.
 And he knew that dumb luck would be more likely to keep us alive than knowing how to climb a rope, but that was all he could give us, and it was painful for him, but that was what he had to give.
-He was an honest man so you could see all this written on his face.
+He was an honest man so you could see all this written on his face - his frustration and commitment and his love - it was all up front.
 We liked the coach.

 14. The Letter To Lyndon Johnson and American Bravo